MSJosh/documentation/Sentinel/Firewall/FTD/FTDAuxiliary.md

 ![Run Status](https://github.com/user-attachments/assets/606a1002-a61f-41f5-aeb8-e01f3eda775c)

-### Step 10: Validate table's existance by going to the Log Analytics Workspace (LAW), Select Tables, and find the Firepower_CL table.
+### Step 10: Validate table's existence by going to the Log Analytics Workspace (LAW), Select Tables, and find the Firepower_CL table.
 ![image](https://github.com/user-attachments/assets/d41ad831-f403-452b-840d-674ea2460086)

 ## Create Data Collection Rule for FTD

-### Step 1.
-Go to Content Hub in your Sentinel Instance and download/install
+### Step 1: Go to Content Hub in your Sentinel Instance and download/install
   - Cisco ASA Solution
   - Data Collection Rule Toolkit

-### Step 2.
-Create a new data collection rule by going to Data Connectors (Might need to refesh page)
+### Step 2: Create a new data collection rule by going to Data Connectors (Might need to refresh page)
 - Follow steps in documentation ensuring you select the facility Cisco FTD logs are being sent.
 - Data will land in CommonSecurityLog until transformation in the data collection rule has been updated.

-### Step 3.
-Open Workbooks and Select Data Collection Rule Toolkit ***Needs to be done in Azure Portal at time of me writing this**
+### Step 3: Open Workbooks and Select Data Collection Rule Toolkit **Needs to be done in Azure Portal at time of me writing this**
 - Select proper subscription and workspace
 - Select the third option **Review/Modify DCR Rules** (yes it is Data Collection Rules Rules)
-- Your DCRs will show up select the DCR created for CISCO FTD ad select **Modify DCR**
+- Your DCRs will show up, select the DCR created for CISCO FTD and select **Modify DCR**
   ![image](https://github.com/user-attachments/assets/e70d7a74-0019-46b3-8da1-6a90fabea3e4)
--Scroll to the bottom of the JSON until you find Destination
+- Scroll to the bottom of the JSON until you find Destination
 ![image](https://github.com/user-attachments/assets/2ce177cf-8df1-4388-8e0a-6a6b0cf70682)
-- Add a , after the ] and enter the two additional rows after the ], "transformKql": "source",
+- Add a comma after the closing bracket `]` and enter the two additional rows after the comma:
+  "transformKql": "source",
   "outputStream": "Custom-Firepower_CL"

 It should look like this

-### Step 4.
-Select **Deploy Update** at the bottom of the window.
+### Step 4: Select **Deploy Update** at the bottom of the window.
 - It will pop up a side bar confirming what is being done.
 When you hit the **Update DCR** button in this section it will do an API call to update the collection rule
 - If it is successful you will get a green checkbox in the bell/status area in Azure.